EDITOR'S NOTE: Updated Nov. 2021

 Other architects have tried to break this Nicklaus/Norman stranglehold with some success.
 Nick Price (El Tinto Golf Course and Grand Coral Golf Club, both in Riviera Maya), Tom Weiskopf (Vista Vallarta Golf Club near Puerto Vallarta and the Desert Course at Cabo del Sol) and Robert Trent Jones Jr. (Cabo Real Golf Club, Costa Palmas and Riviera Maya Golf Club) have designed multiple resort golf courses in Mexico.
 Fred Couples entered the fray in 2018 with the new Twin Dolphin Golf Club in Cabo, a collaboration with architect Todd Echenrode.
 They're more Scottie Pippen than Michael Jordan, though -- a supporting cast instead of the star.

-It should be noted that Tom Fazio's exquisite Querencia and Chileno Bay Club and El Dorado Golf & Beach Club by Nicklaus and Twin Dolphin -- all in Los Cabos -- are private, although the Chileno Bay Resort & Residences by Auberge that debuted in 2017 will allow some access to Chileno Bay and The Montage Los Cabos some pricey access to Twin Dolphin.
+It should be noted that Tom Fazio's exquisite Querencia and Chileno Bay Club and El Dorado Golf & Beach Club and The Cove Club, both by Nicklaus, and Twin Dolphin -- all in Los Cabos -- are private, although the Chileno Bay Resort & Residences by Auberge that debuted in 2017 allows some access to Chileno Bay and The Montage Los Cabos some pricey access to Twin Dolphin.
 For more on Cabo's best resorts for golf check out this story.

 With all that sorted out, here is a most valuable Deegan's Dozen: The top 12 public/resort courses I've played in Mexico:

 1. Rancho San Lucas

 The new kid on the block has shot straight to the top.
 Norman's Rancho San Lucas offers some of the best sand dunes anywhere in the world.
 The stretch from 14-16 is memorable.
 There's also an island green at no. 17 to mix things up.